Night ride to Kaifeng

 The night ride to Kaifeng was a viral trend in which university students rode shared bikes from Zhengzhou to Kaifeng in Henan province, China.
-The trend started on June 18, 2024 and peaked with an estimated 100,000–200,000 participants on November 9, 2024.
-Starting November 10, authorities clamped down on the trend.
+The trend started on June 18, 2024, and peaked with an estimated 100,000–200,000 participants on November 8, 2024.
+Authorities halted the trend from November 9, 2024.

 Background

+Zhengzhou is the provincial capital of Henan and a major center of higher education, with 1.75 million university students in 2023.
+Kaifeng has been the capital of several dynasties, including the Northern Song dynasty, and lies to the east of Zhengzhou.
+A 39 km expressway, Zhengkai Avenue, runs between the cities.

-Zhengzhou is the provincial capitol of Henan, and Kaifeng is a neighboring ancient capital.
-The cities are connected by Zhengkai Avenue, a 50 km-long six-lane expressway.
-Shared bikes are widespread in China, with monthly rentals available for as little as $1.95 a month.
-Although the bicycles are usually ridden within a city or town, bike-share services allow them to be dropped off anywhere.
+In China, over 100 million people, primarily young adults, cycle regularly.
+Shared bikes are widespread, with subscriptions available for as little as $1.95 a month.
+Although the bicycles are usually ridden within a city or town, bike-share services allow them to be dropped off anywhere, with a dispatch fee charged for longer distances.

 In the 2020s, budget travel gained popularity in response to economic uncertainty related to the property sector crisis.
-In particular, "special forces tourism" emerged as a style of travel to spend little and visit many places in a short time.
-Some destinations, such as Zibo and Tianshui, experienced short-term booms in tourism.
+In particular, "special forces tourism" emerged as a style of travel to spend little and visit many attractions in a short time, becoming popular among young people.
+Some smaller cities, such as Zibo and Tianshui, experienced short-term booms in tourism when their local cuisine trended on social media.

-China's government has cracked down on large public gatherings because they may lead to protests such as the white paper protest against COVID-19 restrictions.
-After Halloween costumes in Shanghai that were critical of government policy went viral in 2023, Shanghai police broke up Halloween gatherings and forced some people to remove costumes in October 2024.
+China's government has cracked down on large public gatherings because they may lead to protests such as the white paper protests against COVID-19 restrictions.
+In October 2024, Shanghai police broke up Halloween gatherings and forced some people to remove costumes after Halloween costumes in Shanghai that were critical of government policy went viral the previous year.